Nguenda/DYNAMIC-PRICING-FOR-REVENUE-AND-PROFITABILITY-OPTIMIZATION-IN-RIDE-SHARING/README.md

 This solution will enable the company to enhance its pricing strategy, improving competitiveness and ensuring fair fares for both riders and drivers while maximizing operational efficiency.

 To ensure a clear understanding of the project and its limitations, the following assumptions are made based on the data and project requirements:

-1. **Data Completeness and Accuracy**
 - The dataset includes all necessary features to predict optimal fares, with no critical feature missing.
 - The dataset values (e.g., `Number_of_Riders`, `Number_of_Drivers`, `Historical_Cost_of_Ride`) are accurate and reflect real-world scenarios.

-2. **Chronological Organization**
 - Rows in the dataset represent events in chronological order, and the rows are sequential.

-3. **Uniqueness of Rides**
 - Each ride request is unique, with no overlapping rides for the same driver or rider.

-4. **Demand-Supply Representation**
 - `Number_of_Riders` and `Number_of_Drivers` accurately represent real-time demand and supply at the time of booking.

-5. **Temporal Features**
 - The `Time_of_Booking` feature effectively captures temporal demand patterns (e.g., peak and off-peak times) without requiring detailed timestamps.

-6. **Geographical Impact**
 - The `Location_Category` feature reflects geographical cost differences (e.g., urban areas generally have higher fares than suburban ones).

-7. **Vehicle Type Variations**
 - Different `Vehicle_Type` categories have unique base fare structures, with Premium vehicles costing more than Economy vehicles.

-8. **Independence of Instances**
 - Each ride instance is independent of others, with no dependency on previous or future rides.

-9. **Model Scope**
 - The model predicts fares based solely on the provided features, excluding external factors like fuel prices, weather, or traffic conditions.

-10. **Price Elasticity**
 - Fares can be adjusted dynamically without significantly affecting demand; small price increases are unlikely to drastically reduce ride requests.

-11. **Feature Relationships**
 - The relationships between features (e.g., demand-supply ratio and `Historical_Cost_of_Ride`) are stable and consistent across the dataset.

-12. **Real-Time Deployment**
 - Real-time data for `Number_of_Riders`, `Number_of_Drivers`, and `Time_of_Booking` will be available during deployment.

 13. **Model Retraining**
     - The model will be periodically updated to incorporate changes in demand patterns, customer behavior, or operational dynamics.